 - any other medical conditions.

-Any dental work should be done before treatment with Thioprine 50 is started or delayed until your blood cell counts are normal.
+Dental work, whenever possible, should be completed before you start taking Thioprine 50 or delayed until your blood cell counts are normal.

 If you have not told your doctor about any of the above, tell him/her before you start taking Thioprine 50.